pruno/github-webhooks/README.md

 Utility to handle multiple Github web-hooks on the same platform.

-Uses multiple deploy key on the same host.
+Support multiple deploy key on the same host.

 Version: >=2.0.0: support github events.